baroquon/daily_drip_ember/NOTES.md

     * import hbs from 'htmlbars-inline-precompile';
     * layout: hbs`some handbars`
   * Components inheriting from other components
+  * [Ember Exam Addon](https://github.com/trentmwillis/ember-exam) Has been linked but maybe discuss it.
   * Firebase
   * pushPayload and push (SSE / Web Sockets)
   * EmberUploader